THIS DATE IN HISTORY: Aug. 28

 1965: The Hall of Fame inducts 12 members: Marty Barry, Clint Benedict, Arthur Farrell, Red Horner, Syd Howe, Jack Marshall, Bill Mosienko, Blair Russel, Ernie Russell and Fred Scanlan as players, and Foster Hewitt and Tom Lockhart as builders.

-1975: Tow longtime Chicago Blackhawks teammates, goaltender Glenn Hall and defenseman Pierre Pilote, are among six men inducted into the Hockey Hall of Fame.
-Forwards George Armstrong, Gordie Drillon and Ace Bailey are also inducted as players, and New York Rangers president Bill Jennings, a key figure in the 1967 expansion that doubles the size of the NHL, is inducted as a builder.
+1975: Two longtime Chicago Blackhawks teammates, goalie Glenn Hall and defenseman Pierre Pilote, are among six men inducted into the Hall of Fame.
+Forwards George Armstrong, Gordie Drillon and Ace Bailey are also inducted as players, and New York Rangers president William Jennings, a key figure in the 1967 expansion that doubles the size of the NHL, is inducted as a builder.